bacnguyencong/CytoDMLMJ/experiments/Application_2+Dataset_1/README.md

 ```

 ### Visualizing t-SNE Results
+Fig. 4 can be rendered using the following code.
 This script can also be accessed via the file [plot_tsne.py](https://github.com/bacnguyencong/CytoDMLMJ/blob/master/experiments/Application_2%2BDataset_1/plot_tsne.py).
 ```python
 #import packages
 import matplotlib.pyplot as plt